etherex/etherex/etherex/WhitePaper.md

 Interface
 =========

-EtherEx will provide an open-source interface on the Ethereum platform - both as a standalone web app that connects to a node, and as a client-browser interface.
+EtherEx will provide an open-source interface on the Ethereum platform - both as a web app that connects to an Ethereum node and as a client-browser interface.
 Despite its decentralized nature, its user interface can be constructed to appear and behave very similar to what traders are used to with current centralized exchanges.

 ###JSON API

 While a complete JSON-RPC API will be provided to retrieve information about the exchange, users will be highly encouraged to provide their own nodes.
 All of the exchange's data will be available to users from the interface within the Ethereum client.

-There will be no JSON or other type of trading API since the exchange is using Ethereum.
+There will be no external trading API since the exchange is using Ethereum.
 Trading is carried out by sending transactions directly to the contract(s) running the exchange.

 The same transaction API used by the interface will be available for anyone to create trading bots.
 Those bots will have to make transactions on the user's behalf instead of normal network requests.
 They will also be limited by block times, block gas limits, and transaction costs - which in turn, should greatly reduce the impact of trading bots on the exchange.
 Seasoned traders will nonetheless see many benefits in automating most operations.